Thomas Brierley grave cipher: Inscriptions

 The cipher at the foot of the gravestone says "Holiness of the Lord".
-The Pigpen cipher was used by Freemasons in the 18th century to keep their records private and surprisingly the cipher on Thomas Brierley's grave seems to have a non-standard symbol for the letter "S".
-It is possible the variation in the cipher is a clue to or a key to documents that he dealt with as the treasurer.
+The pigpen cipher was used by Freemasons in the 18th century to keep their records private, and surprisingly the cipher on Thomas Brierley's grave seems to have a non-standard symbol for the letter "S".
+It is possible that the variation in the cipher is a clue to or a key to documents that he dealt with as the treasurer.
 However, at the time of its placement in the graveyard the common impression was that it contained the old charge against his fellows and it was stated to be purposefully written in Hebrew to defy objections to it being placed over the grave during Thomas' lifetime.
 Indeed, newspaper reports echoed this and one gentleman visiting the grave solemnly asserted it was Greek but when cornered in the subject admitted it was a kind of Greek with which a university education had not acquainted him.

 According to some, Thomas Brierley fell to his death from the church tower, but other sources disagree so this story may be an urban legend.
 To add to the mystery, a bronze plaque was added to the stone in recent times with more cipher upon it, the cipher used being similar but not identical.

-He died in 1855 and was buried in Mellor Churchyard on 26 July of that year.
+He died in 1855 and was buried in Mellor Churchyard on 26 July of that year, though some accounts record his death as occurring in 1854.